-Recently, I have seen an amazing ad while I was doing research about marketing campaigns.
+Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 This specific ad made me laugh until my stomach hurt:

 You need actual people to actually grow a business.
 And those people need high-quality onboarding experiences to help you grow.

 Everyone is already talking about app onboarding or software onboarding processes.
 However, many people who use eCommerce SaaS platforms forget that they also need to create an onboarding cycle.

 Luckily, that process is neither difficult nor complicated.

 As long as you know how to do it the right way.

 Don’t worry just yet, because I’m here to tell you.
 So, let’s dive into the essentials of Shopify onboarding.

 Shopify onboarding or onboarding on Shopify is an onboarding process that Shopify or users of Shopify can utilize to familiarize sellers, buyers, or merchants with the Shopify experience.
 While this onboarding can focus on product features and payment methods, it can also turn into onboarding merchants to key features of the seller interface, depending on whom the Shopify onboarding is meant for.

 Shopify defines its merchant onboarding as such: